 Joe is often sought by investment funds for guidance on litigation strategies to increase shareholder value, enhance corporate governance reforms and recover assets.
 He was an integral part of the shareholder derivative action against Omnicare, Inc., Manville Personal Injury Settlement Trust v.
 Gemunder, which resulted in a significant settlement for shareholders as well as new corporate governance policies for the corporation.

+Joe serves on the Board of Advisors for Emory University's Institute for Complex Litigation and Mass Claims, which facilitates bipartisan discussion of ways to improve the civil justice system through the hosting of judicial seminars, bar conferences, academic programs, and research.
 In 1999 and 2000, he served on the faculty at Duke University School of Law as a Senior Lecturing Fellow, and taught classes on the art of negotiating at the University of South Carolina School of Law, Duke University School of Law and Charleston School of Law.